Gal-E/ID1545/docs/README.md

     <br>
     Can we make it safer to use a wheelchair on the go?
     <br>
-    Insired by different insurance and driving apps, we envisioned an app that actively monitors ground quality to signal the user to drive quality on unstable ground.
-In addition to that, the app could report selected contacts about possible dangours or accidents to increase safety and independence for the wheelchair user.
-By applying accident detection, panic button, collision detection and more, we hope to make the wheelchair experience as safe as possible
+    Insired by different insurance and driving apps, we also envisioned an app that actively monitors ground quality, to signal the user to drive more carefully on potentially unstable ground.
+In addition to that, this app could report selected contacts about possible dangours or accidents to increase safety and independence for the wheelchair user.
+By applying accident detection, a panic button, collision detection and more, we would hope to make the wheelchair experience as safe as possible
     <br><br>
   <b>System:</b> Physical world > Chair > App<br>
   <b>Optional Sensors:</b> Touch, Gyroscope, Acceleration, GPS, Distance, temperature, Movement, voice<br>